 While any medicine can be poisonous to a child if taken under the wrong circumstances, the following types of medications are particularly dangerous.

 If a child ingests your heart medications accidentally, it can cause his (or her) heart rate and blood pressure to drop to dangerously low levels.
 This can result in the child going into shock and lead to cardiac arrest.

 Over-the-counter and prescription pain medications are one of the leading causes of fatal child poisonings, and statistics show they caused 31% of deaths from poisoning in children younger than 5 years, in 2010.

-Antidepressant medications can make adult patients feel better do just the opposite to a young child who ingests them.
+Antidepressant medications can make adult patients feel better but they do just the opposite to a young child who ingests them.
 As the second-highest cause of poisoning in children under 6, it seems patients aren’t doing enough to keep their medications out of reach.
-Antidepressants, allergy pills and sedatives combined accounted for 17% of fatal child poisonings.
+Antidepressants, allergy pills, and sedatives combined accounted for 17% of fatal child poisonings.

 As diabetes becomes more prevalent, drugs for the disease are being prescribed more often.
 These medications can also be harmful to young children.

-Many seemingly innocuous medications are responsible for a surprisingly high rate of child poisonings.
-Products such as muscle rubs containing camphor or wintergreen, eye drops and nasal sprays have the ability to cause seizures, coma and other reactions in toddlers and young children.
+Many seemingly innocuous over-the-counter (OTC) medications are responsible for a surprisingly high rate of child poisonings.
+Products such as muscle rubs containing camphor or wintergreen, eye drops, and nasal sprays have the ability to cause seizures, coma, and other reactions in toddlers and young children.

-Signs You Child May have take Your Medications
+Signs Your Child May have Taken Your Medications

 In some instances, your child might have a seizure or become agitated and in extreme circumstances could lapse into a coma.